Liquid Sky: Filming

 Liquid Sky was shot without any major actors, large funding, or even permits.
 It was shot in several downtown New York City locations.

-"On Variety’s top-grossing film chart for over half a year, Liquid Sky was perhaps the most successful independent film of its day".

 Cinematography

 Yuri Neyman, A.S.C., is both the cinematographer and special effects director for Liquid Sky.
 Director Slava Tsukerman, cinematographer Yuri Neyman, and Production Designer Marina Levikova worked closely together to create the distinct, unique cinematic look and vivid feel of Liquid Sky.
 The overall look and feel of the film was inspired by German Expressionism and Bertolt Brecht.
 At the time, "punk" was not well known.
 The crew and cinematographer knew that they needed to "create" a feel and look for "punk".
 The cinematography in Liquid Sky is a form of expressionism.
 The film was shot to make you feel the emotions of the characters, expressed through powerful light, colors, contrast, composition, and movement.
 The reality of the cinematography is a world expressed and painted with emotion rather than practicality.
 All three department heads were successful filmmakers from the USSR who discovered filmmaking in their teenage years.
 The cinematography was well received by the community and filmmakers.
 In a 1984 February issue of American Cinematographer, reviewers of Liquid Sky cinematography were quoted as saying it is "the picture's asset" and "On its simplest level, it could be just as satisfying to be watched with its sound off, as a spectacular work of moving art."
 The magazine would go as far as to comment "New York has never been photographed better before."

 The film was shot on 35mm film and had an aspect ratio of 1.85:1.
 It was re-released in 2017 with 4K master restore to digital.